 Since Google is by far the dominant search engine, they will used as the example in this article.
 Google uses links to determine the relevancy of websites and pages in relation to the content and keywords used.
 If you link to another website from your blog, Google inteprets this as a vote of confidence and will adjust the search results so that the page that was linked to performs better in searches when somebody does a related search.
 Obviously, this can be manipulated.
 If Google detects artificial manipulation of pagerank, it can be damaging to the SERPS for both the website which contains the innappropriate links, as well as the websites that are being linked to.

 When you use a WordPress theme that contains unrelated, low quality links to other websites in the footer you are putting your SEO at risk.
 First of all, the links are at the bottom of every single page of your blog.
 This could be interpreted as spam and will most likely result in a performance penalty or even having your website banned completely from search results.

-Let's take a look at the WordPress theme previously mentioned: Bad WordPress Sponsored Links Example.
-There are a total of four sponsored links at the bottom:
+If you take a look at the WordPress theme previously mentioned, there are a total of four sponsored links at the bottom:

 Two of the links are completely irrelevant to the topic of the theme.
 The other two links are relevant, but only one of the links actually leads to a decent quality website.
 So, there are three junk links in the footer.
 And, the "Designed by" link doesn't even go to the actual web designer's website, it is a sponsored link and thus a lie.